Laura-ZR/BackboneScale/README.md

 ## Installation
 1. Download the code; there are multiple options to do so:
   - Download a zip file from the menu on GitHub `Download zip`
   - Clone the repository
 ```
 git clone https://github.com/Laura-ZR/BackboneScale.git

 cd BackboneScale/
 ```
-2. Install the prerequirements from the `requirements.txt` file:
+2. Install the pre-requirements from the `requirements.txt` file:
 ```
 pip install -r requirements.txt
 ```